 A detailed financial forecast is vital and will need to take into account every cost incurred whilst running your hotel.
-For example, have you budgeted for the cost of insurance?
+If you need help with financing you may find our hotel business finance section useful For example, have you budgeted for the cost of insurance?
 If not, Quote Goat can help you compare quotes for hotel insurance.

 Type Of Hotel & Visions

 You will also need to figure out what kind of hotel you fancy starting up and the type of business you want to create.
 As there is such a diversity of hotels these days from luxury boutique, to hotel franchises, to budget hotels.
 Are you going to offer a full service or are thinking more along the Bed and Breakfast route?
 Do you want to offer full scale service or do you want to keep your hotel business offerings simple and practical.

 Thinking through these types of considerations will help you to solidify the type of hotel you want to create, the kind of services that you’d like to offer and therefore the type of people that you’d like to market your new hotel to.